cayleygraph/cayley/docs/GremlinAPI.md

 To load above graph into cayley and reproduce the following examples:

-`./cayley repl --dbpath=data/testdata.nq` for a REPL prompt, or
+`./cayley repl -i data/testdata.nq` for a REPL prompt, or

-`./cayley http --dbpath=data/testdata.nq` for the web frontend.
+`./cayley http -i data/testdata.nq` for the web frontend.

 ### Basic Traversals